 One of the purposes of a resume is to minimize the risk of rejection.
 Of course you want to showcase yourself as the best possible candidate for any given position, but at the same time you want to make sure nothing about your resume prevents the reader from seeing you in that way.
-Since recruiters typically have tons of resumes to sift through, they look for any reason to whittle it down to a reasonable number.
+Since recruiters typically have tons of resumes to sift through, they look for reasons to whittle it down to a reasonable number.
 Here are 5 things to consider:

-1. Use Microsoft Word
+1. Use Microsoft Word and/or PDF

 2. Include the necessary contact information

 More and more often I see resumes that include only a phone number and email address.
-I understand the desire for confidentiality, but that's not enough for many applicant tracking systems.
+I understand the desire for confidentiality, but that's not enough for some applicant tracking systems.
 You don't need a full mailing address if you are concerned about that, but I recommend including the city, state/province, and zip/postal code at a minimum (in addition to phone number, email address, and LinkedIn profile, of course).
 If you leave that out, you run the risk that your resume can't be added to an employer's database.

 3. Make sure the most important information can be easily found

-Recruiters and hiring managers will skim your resume very quickly looking for the information they desire.
+Recruiters and hiring managers will - to start with - skim your resume very quickly looking for the information they desire.
 If they can't easily find it, they will move on to someone else (if you've got an inbox full of resumes, there's no motivation to try and "decipher" a confusing resume from someone who may turn out to not even be qualified).
 Primarily what they want to see first is the framework of your employment history and that means company names, job titles, and corresponding dates.
 Make sure they stand out.
 See this post for further details.

 4. Avoid fancy elements

 If you've followed my posts over the years, you know I don't believe "throwing your resume at every database imaginable" is the best method to find your ideal job.
 I am a firm believer in networking and relationship development.
-However, even though a networking strategy, your resume will eventually need to be parsed into an applicant tracking system, and that may not work if your resume contains graphics, text boxes, columns, or other elements that may interfere with that.
+However, even with a networking strategy, your resume will eventually need to be parsed into an applicant tracking system, and that may not work if your resume contains pictures, graphics, text boxes, columns, or other elements that may interfere with that.
 Avoid those and you'll increase the likelihood that your resume can be added to their database.

 5. Limit it to 1 to 2 pages